crazy-max/ghaction-import-gpg/README.md

 * Works on Linux and MacOS [virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources)
 * Allow to seed the internal cache of `gpg-agent` with provided passphrase
-* Purge imported GPG key and cache information from runner (security)
 * Enable signing for Git commits and tags
+* Configure and check committer info against GPG key
+* Purge imported GPG key and cache information from runner

 ## Usage